Kriz83/Yii2/README.md

 Yii 2 PDF project
 ============================

-This Yii 2 project can be used to import an .xls file, show it on screen in a table form with option to edit fields and multiply somo of the fields by number of parties.
+This Yii 2 project can be used to import an .xls file, like this in web/upload directory, show it on screen in a table form with option to edit fields and multiply somo of the fields by number of parties.

 The table can be exported to pdf file.